tabrez88/EnviroScan/README.md

 Reporting: Utilize the dedicated section to generate and download all relevant summary and detailed reports.

 V. Licensing
-This project is released under the MIT License.
+This project is open-source under the MIT License.